xor-gate/go-ssh-keyholder/README.md

 # Installation

-The go-ssh-keyholder only works under linux due to Unix Socket `SO_PEERCRED` usage for reading the Uid and Gid of the client connection.
+The go-ssh-keyholder only works under UNIX-like OS'es.
+Currently supported are Linux `SO_PEERCRED` and FreeBSD `LOCAL_PEERCRED` for reading the Uid and Gid of the unix socket ssh agent client connection.

 `go get github.com/xor-gate/go-ssh-keyholder`